-The humidity in our homes tends to be significantly lower then this, which can sap moisture from the leaves and contribute to the drought stress that results in yellow leaves.
+The humidity in our homes tends to be significantly lower than this, which can sap moisture from the leaves and contribute to the drought stress that results in yellow leaves.

 How To Save Orchids With Yellow Leaves Due to Underwatering

 - As a general rule water orchids once every 7 days in Spring and Summer and once every 14 days in the Fall and Winter.
 Always ensure the top inch of the potting medium has dried out between bouts of watering.
-Watering this often meets the watering requirements of orchids to keep the leaves a healthy green rather then yellow and avoids the danger of overwatering which can causes root rot.
+Watering with this frequency meets the watering requirements of orchids to keep the leaves a healthy green rather than yellow and avoids the danger of overwatering which can cause root rot.

-- Mist the orchids leaves, stems and roots once every 2 days.
-Whilst the orchid is drought stressed, it is a good idea to increase the humidity of the air around the orchid by misting regularly with a spray bottle.
-The regular misting creates a humid micro-climate that emulates the humid conditions of the orchid natural environment.
+- Mist the orchid’s leaves, stems, and roots once every 2 days.
+Whilst the orchid is drought-stressed, I recommend increasing the humidity of the air around the orchid by misting regularly with a spray bottle.
+The regular misting creates a humid micro-climate that emulates the humid conditions of the orchid’s natural environment.

-- Air currents from air conditioning and draughts also lower the humidity to the point of stressing the orchid and exacerbating the conditions which turn the orchid leaves yellow.
-Ensure that your orchid is a draught free area of the house.
+- Air currents from air conditioning and draughts also lower the humidity to the point of stressing the orchid and exacerbating the conditions that turn the orchid leaves yellow.
+Ensure that your orchid is in a draught-free area of the house.

 - Keep orchids out of any direct sun whilst the orchid is stressed from drought.
 Orchids prefer bright, indirect light which gives the plant enough light to produce energy and flower, whilst also protecting the sensitive leaves from burning.
 The more sunlight the greater the demand for water.
 If the roots are dying from drought then they cannot supply moisture at the same rate as a healthy plant which results in yellow leaves and a dying orchid.

-For most houses this takes around a week in the Summer and 14 days in the Winter, but I recommend you read my article on watering orchids so that you know how to water your orchid appropriately for your climate and conditions as there are several variables which increase or decrease how often your should water your orchids so that they stay healthy.
+For most houses, I personally find this takes around a week in the Summer and 14 days in the Winter, but I recommend you read my article on watering orchids so that you know how to water your orchid appropriately for your climate and conditions as there are several variables which increase or decrease how often your should water your orchids so that they stay healthy.

 The other best practices of caring for your orchid by ensuring it is in the optimal temperature range and keeping it away from sources of heat and draughts should help to save your orchid.